 Future Pathways is open to adults who experienced abuse or neglect as a child whilst in care in Scotland, including for people who no longer live in Scotland.

 “child” means a person under the age of 18. “in care” includes institutional residential care such as:

-Future Pathways is an alliance of four organisations: The Glasgow Psychological Trauma Service – a tertiary level mental health team within NHS Greater Glasgow and Clyde (a public sector body) – and three charities: Health in Mind, the Mental Health Foundation, and Penumbra.
+Future Pathways is an alliance of four organisations: The Glasgow Psychological Trauma Service, which is part of the Glasgow Health and Social Care Partnership, and three charities: Health in Mind, the Mental Health Foundation, and Penumbra.
 The Scottish Government funds Future Pathways and are Sponsor Members of the Alliance Leadership Team.

 We started work in September 2016, with a simple vision: “For survivors to lead full, healthy and independent lives.”
-We divide that work into four pathways:
+We have progressed that work along four themes:

 We have always seen high demand for our services: by the end of December 2019, a total of 1,289 people had signed up.
 Many have very difficult challenges in their lives, including poverty, homelessness, poor physical and/or mental health, family and relationship breakdown, and substance use.
 Because the problems vary widely, so do the solutions.
 Some of the things we do with people include: